Voter residency law challenged in nation’s 1st primary state

 CONCORD, N.H.
-(AP) — A New Hampshire law that makes residency a condition of voting in the state unconstitutionally restricts students’ right to vote, the American Civil Liberties Union said Wednesday in a lawsuit.
+(AP) — A New Hampshire law that will make residency a condition of voting in the state unconstitutionally restricts students’ right to vote, the American Civil Liberties Union said Wednesday in a lawsuit.

-New Hampshire is the only state that doesn’t require residency.
+Under current law, New Hampshire is the only state that doesn’t require residency.
 The federal lawsuit filed against Secretary of State William Gardner and Attorney General Gordon MacDonald was brought on behalf of two Dartmouth College students.
 They say the law, which takes effect July 1, burdens their right to vote by requiring new voters to shift their home state driver’s licenses and registrations to New Hampshire.

 “Under this law, I have to pay to change my California license to be a New Hampshire one,” one of the students, Maggie Flaherty, said in a statement.
 “If I vote and don’t change my license within 60 days, I could even be charged with a misdemeanor offense with up to one year in jail.